Here’s a probing question:

 Now that a buyer knows his or her purchasing options, they move onto the decision stage.
 This is where they select the product or service that meets their needs.

 Inbound Marketing Example

 Let’s say that you’re an online retailer of organic soaps.
-You have complete belief in your product range, and offer a wealth of different fragrances, from hibiscus rose to vanilla lemonade.
+You offer a wealth of different fragrances, from hibiscus rose to vanilla lemonade.